 Cold Tangerines: Celebrating the Extraordinary Nature of Everyday Life, Shauna Niequist

+I stumbled upon this book on a clearance rack and honestly wasn’t expecting much from this author’s debut memoir—but I was pleasantly surprised!
 Cold Tangerines is a “shameless appeal for celebration,” says Niequist, and each chapter is flavored with vulnerable, poignant insights that showcase the myriad ways God infuses our everyday, messy, fragile lives.
 I laughed out loud at "Basement" (yep, we all have rooms that only our best friends are allowed to see) and related to many of her stories of friendship, love, and loss.
 I’m already looking forward to her sophomore book, due next fall.
+An American Childhood, Annie Dillard

 From the man who chronicled his reading of the entire Encyclopedia Britannica (The Know-It-All) comes one of the most hilarious books I’ve read in years.
 Make no mistake: Jacobs is not a religious man.
 He is a New York Jewish agnostic who describes himself as Jewish “in the same the way the Olive Garden is an Italian restaurant.”
 He decides to follow the laws and rules of the Bible, beginning with the Old Testament, for one year.
 He starts by growing a beard and chronicles every itchy moment.
 I was amused as Jacobs obsessed over literal interpretation of Bible verses.
 And I laughed hysterically when his menstruating wife got so mad she went around the house and sat on all the furniture, thus rendering everything “unclean.”
 In this book, you’ll meet a fascinating array of Jewish rabbis, Christians of every stripe, and Jacobs’ friends and neighbors who help him (or harass him) along this ambitious, memorable journey.